20th Annual Sohn Investment Conference

-JEFFREY GUNDLACH is Chief Executive Officer and Chief Investment Officer of DoubleLine.
-He was formerly associated with TCW where he was Chief Investment Officer and head of fixed income activities.
-He is recognized as a leading expert in bond and fixed income investments.
-His investment strategies have been featured in leading publications including The New York Times, The Financial Times and The Wall Street Journal.
+Jeffrey Gundlach is the Chief Executive Officer and Chief Investment Officer of DoubleLine.
+He is recognized as an expert in bond and fixed income investments.
+His investment strategies have been featured in leading publications including The New York Times, The Financial Times, The Wall Street Journal, USA Today, Barron’s, Forbes, and Fortune.
 In 2010, Mr. Gundlach was named to the SmartMoney Power 30.
 In 2011, he was featured as “The King of Bonds” in Barron’s, and named one of “5 Mutual Fund All-Stars” by Fortune Magazine.
 In 2012, he was named one of the “50 Most Influential” by Bloomberg Markets magazine.
-He is a graduate of Dartmouth College summa cum laude holding a B.A. in Mathematics and Philosophy.
-He attended Yale University as a Ph.D. candidate in Mathematics.
+In 2013, he was named “Money Manager of the Year” by Institutional Investor.
+He is a graduate of Dartmouth College summa cum laude holding a BA in Mathematics and Philosophy.
+He attended Yale University as a PhD candidate in Mathematics.

 - Keith Meister

 Keith Meister is Managing Partner and Chief Investment Officer of Corvex Management LP, which currently manages approximately $7 billion in assets.
 Prior to founding Corvex, he served from June 2002 to August 2010 in a range of leadership roles within the organization headed by Carl C. Icahn.
 Mr. Meister currently serves on the board of directors for The Williams Companies and has previously served on numerous other boards including: The ADT Corporation, Ralcorp Holdings and Motorola, Inc./Motorola Mobility, Inc. among others.
 Mr. Meister is a graduate of Harvard College.